ariesranjan/restassured-cucumber/README.md

 - Base URL path is mentioned in configurations.properties which can be changed to use any other url.
 - Random data is generated using javafaker where we generated account creation data.
 - Response of create booking api is getting stored in response.properties file to validate the response of other APIs.
+- createBooking, getBookings and getBooking APIs are automated

 ##How to RUN:
 There are two ways to execute it